jen2004/Advanced-Data-Management/README.md

 For my complete project report, refer to “Task PA.pdf”.

-Here is an image of the summary table produced from the SQL Queries from “code.txt”:

-(The summary table includes total_monthly_rentals - this is the sum of all rental transactions for a given month and a given film category)
+Below is an image of the summary table.
+The summary table includes total_monthly_rentals - this is the sum of all rental transactions for a given month and a given film category.

 ![1](https://github.com/user-attachments/assets/107cab2a-fa08-44f5-90be-c7ad272f8c67)